Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The Most Common Mistake

-The biggest mistake we see: Doing nothing and hoping.
+The biggest mistake we see: doing nothing and hoping.

-"The system still runs.
+"But the system still runs.
 Why should we touch it?"

-The problem: Time is working against you.
+The problem: time is working against you.

 With each year, operating costs rise.
 With each year, fewer developers find the technology interesting.
 With each year, security becomes more questionable.

-That's the point at which it becomes expensive.
+That is when it becomes expensive.
 Really expensive.

-When It Goes Wrong
+When Things Go Wrong

 The biggest problems we see: